haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/live/live-sanity-check.md

 ## Build phase {#build}
 During the [build phase]({{ page.baseurl }}/cloud/reference/discover-deploy.html#cloud-deploy-over-phases-build), we perform the following tasks:

-*	Apply patches distributed to all Magento Commerce (Cloud) accounts
+*	Apply patches distributed to all Magento企业版(云支持版) accounts
 *	Apply patches we provided specifically to you
 *	Enable all modules to build
 *	Compile code and the {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration